-- " A minimum 36mm thick cement sheet is required or a composition of masonry materials at this thickness or greater - " For minimum hearth size refer to page 13 for freestanding or 23 for inbuilt application
+- " Minimum 50mm thick hebel blocks are required or a composition of masonry materials at this thickness or greater. - " For minimum hearth size refer to page 13 for freestanding or 23 for inbuilt application

 IMPORTANT: Please note that Cheminées Philippe Australia and Wignells of Melbourne can not be held liable for any thermal expansion cracking of the materials listed above OR for any other type of masonry material (including tiles and stone) used for the fireplace base and hearth.